June 22, 2021 | By Ernesto M. Becerra

 Despite its size, truffles will dominate any dish with their rich flavor, which is why it is the ideal addition to the tagliatelle and mushroom pasta.
 In this perfect combination, the buttery and earthy flavors of this mixture soaked in sauce make every bite an unforgettable experience.

-- 8.8 oz. tagliatelle porcini mushroom pasta
+- 8.8 oz.
+Italian tagliatelle pasta

-- 3 tbsp of black truffle sauce
+- 3 tbsp of Black truffle sauce

 - 1 tbsp butter